huggingface/transformers/examples/research_projects/zero-shot-distillation/README.md

 #  'scores': [0.7035840153694153, 0.18744826316833496, 0.06027870625257492, 0.04868902638554573]}
 ```

-But unfortunately inference is slow since each of our 4 class names must be fed through the large model for every
+Unfortunately, inference is slow since each of our 4 class names must be fed through the large model for every
-example.
-But with our unlabeled data we can distill the model to a small distilbert classifier to make future
+sequence to be classified.
+But with our unlabeled data we can distill the model to a small distilbert classifier to
-inference much faster.
+make future inference much faster.

-Suppose we've put each training example from AG's News on its own line in `agnews/train_unlabeled.txt`, and each of
+To run the script, we will need to put each training example (text only) from AG's News on its own line in
-the four class names above in the newline-separated `agnews/class_names.txt`.
-Then we can run distillation by
+`agnews/train_unlabeled.txt`, and each of the four class names in the newline-separated `agnews/class_names.txt`.
-running the following command:
+Then we can run distillation with the following command:

 ```bash
 python distill_classifier.py \